ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/tools.rst

 Nightly features are tested by the ``compiletest`` test suite, by tests that activate that feature explicitly.
 E.g. ``tests/ui/unknown-language-item.rs`` tests ``#![feature(lang_items)]``.

+.. _nightly-flags:

+Nightly flags
+"""""""""""""

+The core library also relies on various unqualified flags of the compiler.
+Regular users of Ferrocene are not allowed to use them.
+Like nightly features, these flags work well but are experimental, internal, or simply have not yet been qualified.
+This is not a problem for the core library, because ``rustc`` and the core library are developed, built, and tested together.

+Unqualified flags are enabled by passing them to the compiler when the core library is being built.

+Unqualified flags are directly tested by the ``compiletest`` test suite, by tests that pass that flag explicitly.
+Flags are also indirectly tested each time the core library is used, and the core library is used extensively by the compiler in all test suites.

 Compiler built-in functions
 """""""""""""""""""""""""""